 - Healthy.
 This salad is jam-packed with healthy, superfood ingredients!
 Kale is rich in antioxidants.

-Ingredients for Sweet Kale Salad Recipe
+Ingredients For This Sweet Kale Salad Recipe

 After a few months of testing, I came up with a great recipe for sweet kale salad.
 I also created a dressing that is out of this world.
 The whole recipe, dare I say, is BETTER than the bagged version at Costco!